 Check The Outside Condenser Unit

 Check the condenser unit.
-Go to the outdoor unit and check whether the system is working.
+Check the Capacitor and the Contactor, Go to the outdoor unit and check whether the system is working.
 It is best to look from the top of the unit.
 Now, look through the vents and see if the fan is moving.
 If it is, then the fan motor is okay, but if it is not, then there is likely an issue with it.